krugerk/beeminder-apidocs/source/index.html.md

 or email us at **support@beeminder.com** we've invariably found that questions people avoided asking for fear they were dumb turned out to point to things we needed to improve in the API or the documentation.
-So lean on us heavily as you're hacking away with our API -- it helps us a lot when you do!
+So lean on us heavily as you're hacking away with our API &mdash; it helps us a lot when you do!

 ## Preliminaries